garrettgonzo/My-Coding-Portfolio/README.md

 AS A student

-I want to build a fully functional portfolio website
+I WANT to build a fully functional portfolio website

 SO THAT my website can present the work Ive developed for future employers